 All orthodontic treatment works by applying pressure to teeth to gradually move them.
 But this is really where the similarities between Invisalign and regular braces end.

 Traditional braces involve having brackets cemented to each tooth with a wire joining them.
-Invisalign, on the other hand, involves a series of removable clear plastic aligners which fit snugly over the teeth.
+Invisalign treatment, on the other hand, involves a series of removable clear plastic aligners which fit snugly over the teeth, making this alternative less invasive.

 Aligners are very difficult to spot, which is why they are also known as ‘invisible braces'.
 The fact that they can be removed means it's easier to clean your teeth during your treatment.